StackWM app iconStackWM

 Scenes restore a complete work setup

-A scene saves the workspace state you actually use: zones, stacks, and window positions.
-Switching from coding to meetings should not start with five minutes of dragging windows back into shape.
+A scene saves everything: zones, stacks, and window positions across all displays.
+Switching from coding to a meeting should not start with five minutes of dragging windows back into shape.
+One keystroke restores your entire workspace.

 Try it: save a Coding scene and a Meeting scene, then switch between them during a normal day.